-Belarus President Alexander Lukashenko has signed Directive No. 7 “On the improvement and development of the housing and utility industry in Belarus”.
+Belarus President Aleksandr Lukashenko has signed Directive No. 7 “On the improvement and development of the housing and utility industry in Belarus”.

 The document has included decisions made at the nationwide conference on 20 October 2017 and the president’s instructions concerning the improvement and development of the housing and utility industry in Belarus.